DANSAG95/DANSAG95/README.md

   </a>

   <p>
-    Sales analysis using SQL and Power BI to identify trends, top-performing products, and revenue drivers.
+    Sales performance and profitability analysis using SQL and Power BI.
   </p>

   <a href="https://github.com/DANSAG95/sales-analytics">
-     <strong>View Project</strong>
+    View Project
   </a>

 </td>